-How a Top Dermatologist Treats Pores
+How to Treat Large Pores According to a Top Dermatologist

-A Q&A with Robert Anolik, MD
+A Q&A on Pores with Robert Anolik, MD

 Nearly every patient asks about visible or enlarged pores, even if it’s not their primary concern.
 Most people coming for Botox or filler ask me about pores, and so does everyone coming in for laser treatments.
 People of every age and skin type are concerned about pores.
 But what everyone needs to know is: Pores are not a flaw in your skin!
 We’re human beings, so we have pores—it’s normal.
 Part of the problem lately is we’re all looking at Instagram-filtered images that hide pores.
 If you’re looking at one of those close-up selfies and the person has no pores, that’s just not real.
 That said, pores do get enlarged, and we do have lots to treat them with.